Yves Saint Laurent Museum in Marrakesh: Description

 The museum covers an area of 4000 m2.
 It was designed by Studio KO and built by the Moroccan subsidiary of Bouygues.

-It includes an exhibition hall featuring the work of Yves Saint Laurent, in which there are photos, videos, sketches, 30,000 accessories, and over 7,000 garments from Saint Laurent's personal collections.
-Another hall is dedicated to Jacques Majorelle, there are temporary exhibition halls, and holds an auditorium with 13 seats.
+It includes an exhibition hall featuring the work of Yves Saint Laurent, with photos, videos, sketches, 30,000 accessories, and over 7,000 garments from Saint Laurent's personal collections.
+Another hall is dedicated to Jacques Majorelle, there are temporary exhibition halls, and holds an auditorium with 130 seats.
 It also has a gift shop and book store, a café-restaurant with a patio, and a research library with over 5,000 volumes including Andalusi works dating back to the 12th century as well as books on botany, Amazigh art, and the work of Yves Saint Laurent.

 From the exterior, the earth-colored building takes the form of an assemblage of cubes and curves, dressed in a lace of bricks evoking weaves of fabric.
 The materials are terra cotta, concrete, and terrazzo, with colors allowing the building to blend in with its surroundings.
 The earth bricks were made from Moroccan earth and produced locally.
 The terrazzo in front and on the ground floor is an aggregate of stone and local marbles.

 Art historian Björn Dahlström, a former director of the Berber Art Museum, edited the book Berber Women of Morocco, which was published in conjunction with the 2014/15 exhibition of the same name and shown in Paris, Manama and Rabat.
 Apart from numerous photographs of Berber women's jewellery, dress and carpets in the museum's collection, the book presents articles about the traditional culture of Berber women in Morocco.